10.10 What does turbulent drag do to horizontal boundary layer flow?

 friction (y-component) + Coriolis (y-component) = PGF

 Because of the turbulent drag force and the velocity dependence of the Coriolis force, the parcel velocity points toward the lower pressure and the air parcel will tend to move across isobars toward the low pressure.
-The typical cross isobaric flow has an angle of 30o with the isobars.
+Typical cross-isobaric flow in the boundary layer makes an angle of 30o with the isobars.
 Thus, surface air moves toward low pressure and away from high pressure.

 Above the atmospheric boundary layer, however, turbulent drag is not generally important and geostrophic and gradient flows are good approximations.